devpi/devpi/doc/userman/devpi_indices.rst

 set the index::

    $ devpi use /root/pypi
-   using index: http://localhost:3141/root/pypi/ (logged in as emilie)
+   current devpi index: http://localhost:3141/root/pypi/ (logged in as emilie) ~/.pydistutils.cfg : no config file exists ~/.pip/pip.conf    : no config file exists
+   always-set-cfg: no

 and then issue::